FarisZR/knocker-cli/docs/architecture.md

 ### 4. Core Service Logic

 This is the heart of the application, located in the `internal/service` package.
-It contains the main loop that periodically performs the following actions:
+It contains the main loop that periodically performs the following actions.
+On startup the service issues its first knock immediately before scheduling the cadence timer, so restarts refresh the whitelist without waiting for the first interval.

 1. **Health Check**: It first checks the `/health` endpoint of the remote API to ensure it is available.
 2. **IP Detection & Knocking**: The service operates in one of two modes: